 - Excellent for rapid prototyping services

-- Provides smooth surface finish: You can reach 32Ra by grinding and monitoring factors like heat treatments and passivation.
+- Delivers smooth surface finish: It is possible to reach 32Ra by grinding.
+You must also monitor factors like heat treatment and passivation.

 CNC milling & turning machine types

 These machines are available in various types to address versatile industrial requirements.

 |Useful for heavier, deeper grooves